kchenfs/TableAI/README.md

     %% Link Styling
     linkStyle 10 stroke-width:2px,fill:none,stroke:#FF9900,stroke-dasharray: 5 5;
 ```

+---

-🧠 The AI Pipeline: How it Works
+## 🧠 The AI Pipeline: How It Works

-TableAI utilizes a "Router-Retriever-Generator" pattern.
+TableAI utilizes a **"Router-Retriever-Generator"** pattern.
 When a user speaks, the backend logic dynamically switches between Order Fulfillment and Knowledge Retrieval.

 ```mermaid
 sequenceDiagram